 The following instructions should be read in full and followed prior to the installation, running, or addition of any live animals into your aquarium.

-For best results, we recommend the use of this manual combined with the 'Jellyfish husbandry guide' which is available for download at www.cubicaquarium.com/download
+For best results we recommend the use of this manual combined with the included 'Jellyfish husbandry guide'.

 BEFORE ASSEMBLY